With the watery devastation of Calgary spanning out before him, James Green signed on with the Red Cross, rolled up his sleeves, and went to work.

-Now, after spending much of the last week helping clean up his flood-ravaged hometown, the former Blue Bomber linebacker and special teams player is back in Winnipeg's fold.
+Now, after spending much of the last week helping clean up his flood-ravaged hometown, the former Blue Bomber is back in Winnipeg’s fold.
 On Sunday, Green was on the field for Bombers practice, helping to shore up a team already pinched by injuries: linebacker Rene Stephan is out for a month with a hamstring injury.

-He wasn't the only familiar face to return to the club: defensive lineman Marquis Frazier, released by the Bombers only a week earlier, was back on the practice roster, after first-year pro Zach Anderson was promoted to the main roster.
+He wasn’t the only familiar face to return to the club either: defensive lineman Marquis Frazier, released by the Bombers only a week earlier, was back on the practice roster, after first-year pro Zach Anderson was promoted to the main roster.

-With JT Gilmore out with a calf injury, Anderson is pegged to start on the D-line when the Bombers visit the Montreal Alouettes on Thursday.
+With JT Gilmore out with a calf injury, Anderson is pegged to start when the Bombers visit the Montreal Alouettes on Thursday.
 "To me, it feels just like a dream come true," said Anderson, who joked that he could "throw a baseball into Canada" as a kid.

 Anderson, who signed on with the Bombers after wrapping up his college career with the Northern Michigan Wildcats, said his family back home in Sault Ste.
-Marie, Mich. -- yes, it's right across Lake Superior from the Ontario town of the same name -- plans to throw a Fourth of July party and tune the big screen into his first pro game.
+Marie, Michigan – yes, it’s right across Lake Superior from the Ontario town of the same name – plans to throw a Fourth of July party and tune the bigscreen in to his first pro game.

 Bombers boss Tim Burke called Anderson’s game "relentless" on Friday, and the 24-year-old took that in stride.
 "I come from a small school, went to a small college, I didn’t rely a lot on technique," he said.
 "I relied a lot on hustle, and just getting after it.
 I’ve got a don’t-stop motor, and I’m just going to keep coming."